brianhigh/research-computing/Information_Systems_Script.md

 - [Content](http://en.wikipedia.org/wiki/Open_content)
 - [Culture](http://en.wikipedia.org/wiki/Free_culture_movement)

+We have provided links to several popular movements which are working to increase openness and transparency in various aspects of society.
+You are encouraged to spend some time learning about these trends.

-So, if you want the benefits of openness in your work, consider building your information infrastructure with open technologies.
+So, if you want the benefits of openness in your work and more freedom to make changes, consider building your information infrastructure with open technologies.

 <small style="font-size:.5em">
 Source: [Wikipedia](http://en.wikipedia.org/wiki/Openness),